-The concept of “being seen” (being recognized, being acknowledged) is an integral theme of Determined to Be in that it will allow John Rhoden’s life and work to be experienced and recognized in a way that has never been seen before.
-Despite being an artist who maintained an active international career and garnered many fellowships, awards, and commissions, John Rhoden’s work has never been the subject of a major solo exhibition and his name is largely unknown.
+The concept of “being seen” (being recognized, being acknowledged) is also an integral theme and impetus of Determined to Be in that despite being an artist who maintained an active international career and garnered many fellowships, awards, and commissions, John Rhoden’s work has never been the subject of a major solo exhibition and his name went largely unknown until now.

 Themes for Exploration